DylanLawless/DylanLawless.github.io/_topic/precision_med/plof.md

 Consequences are general and based on translation of genetic code in humans.
 The Loss-of-function (LoF) consequence is the simplest example (splice, stop mutations).
-For the topic of variant collapsing, used in areas such as burden testing, variant consequence defines which variants can be included in analsys since they are _interpretable_ or of ostensibly _known significance_ [4].
+For the topic of variant collapsing, used in areas such as burden testing, variant consequence defines which variants can be included in analysis since they are _interpretable_ or of ostensibly _known significance_ [4].
 <!-- povysil2019rare -->
-This could introduce spurious results so it is  best to have a solid criteria for selecting consiqueses of interest.
+This could introduce spurious results so it is  best to have a solid criteria for selecting consequences of interest.
 The consequences provided by VEP are too long to discuss in detail.
 The table from the ensembl website is worth reading:
 [Ensembl Variation - Calculated variant consequences](https://grch37.ensembl.org/info/genome/variation/prediction/predicted_data.html#consequences).\